Online Sexual Abuse

 We want to warn young people that those they are speaking to may not be who they say they are and to help parents and carers take action in protecting their children from falling victim to online sexual abuse.

-During the COVID period there has been an increase in reports of online sexual exploitation and so we are looking to equip parents and carers with the information they need to keep their children safe online.
+We want to equip parents and carers with the information they need to keep their children safe online.
 Please see the below links to the materials available:

 Information for Home Schooling Networks